 - Shaker and environmental chamber combinations

-- Sales, service and maintenance in Scandinavia and Baltic regions also for B&K/LDS and TIRA shakers ( Finland and Baltics )
+- Service and maintenance in Scandinavia and Baltic regions also for B&K/LDS and TIRA shakers ( Finland and Baltics )

 We also offer accelerometer sensor calibration services to all customer ( all brands )

 Standard Shaker vs. Modal Shaker vs. Inertial Shaker